 Differential (Riemannian) Geometry

 The above books cover "affine connections".
-There is a different (but very beautiful) approach to diff. geometry called Cartan formalism (emphasizes "moving frames").
-More generally there is an approach based on principal bundles and Ehresmann connections.
+There is a different approach to diff. geometry called Cartan formalism (emphasizes "moving frames").
+More generally, there is an approach based on principal bundles and Ehresmann connections.
 I recommend highly Spivak Vol II (mentioned above) for both of these topics.
 Here are some more resources:

 Algebraic Geometry

-physicsts can learn a LOT from this lovely little book
+Beginners and physicists can learn a lot from this lovely little book

 Basic Physics Tools